After a drama, soldier and writer Pierre de Bourdeille became abbot of Brantôme

 1558.
 Pierre strolled in the quiet alleys of Brantôme abbey.
 Gravely.
 Sad-looking...
-The king just appointed him abbot of the famous and prestigious abbey, few days ago.
+The king had just appointed him abbot of the famous and prestigious abbey, few days ago.
 But this promotion had a taste of ashes.
 A taste of death.
 The death of his brother Jean.

 Pierre de Bourdeille was a special abbot: a commendatory abbot, abbé commendataire in French, which is a lay abbot, appointed among the king’s favourites and the best noblemen.
-They never came in their abbeys but received all the income!
+They never came in their abbeys but received the income!
 A rule created in the 16th century, with lots of abuses...

 In short.
 Pierre, for his part, was a soldier and a writer above all else!
 He was nicknamed Brantôme and wrote the famous Vie des hommes et des femmes galantes which deals with the private life of the upper crust he saw frequently in the court.
 He was really popular.

 He was a courtier, a gentleman from the nobility of Périgord, always in search of adventures.
 So, he went to war, far from his home.
 Well, it would not set the world on fire: he made no glorious feats, no great victories!
 So he came back home a little piqued.